Lithium orotate: a potential accessible supplement for people experiencing depression

-This study aims to explore whether a supplement called Lithium Orotate (LiOr) could benefit people with a certain type of depression called ‘mixed features (DMF)’.
-We are looking for volunteers with DMF and invite them to take up to 20mg of LiOr every day for up to six months.
+This study aims to explore whether a supplement called Lithium Orotate (LiOr) could benefit people with depression.
+We are looking for volunteers with depression who we can invite to take up to 20mg of LiOr every day for up to six months.

 Aims

-The main goals are to see if the supplement increases lithium levels in their blood, how much people take it, and any positive or negative experiences.
+The main goals are to see if the supplement increases lithium levels in participants’ blood, how much of it they take, and if they experience any positive or negative side effects.

 Methods

-People will be asked to take the supplement daily and come for five visits to the research site at the King's College London Denmark Hill campus in south London, over a six-month period time.
-We will work with you to arrange days that are convenient for you.
+Participants will be asked to take the supplement daily and come for five visits to the research site at King's Denmark Hill campus in south London, over a six-month period.
+We will work with them to arrange visitation days that are convenient for them.

 Each appointment includes:

-• Blood test: this is very quick and similar to most blood tests you would have in usual care.
+- A blood test: This is quick and similar to most blood tests.

-• Thinking skills exercises: These are exercises measuring things like memory, concentration, planning and reasoning.
-They take about 15 minutes.
+- Thinking skills exercises: These are exercises tracking metrics like memory, concentration, planning and reasoning.
+This takes about 15 minutes.

 Summary of Findings

-Lithium is known to improve mood and daily life for people with bipolar disorder and depression, and may also help those with dementia, suicidal thoughts, or certain viruses.
-While we are using lower doses in this study, we hope that people might experience benefits in mood, thinking, or other areas.
-Either way, participants will help us understand if supplementary lithium can benefit people with mood and brain-related conditions.
+Lithium is known to improve mood and daily life for people with bipolar disorder and depression and may also help those with dementia, suicidal thoughts and certain viruses.
+While we are using lower doses in this study, we hope that people might experience a boost in mood, increased cognitive function and other improvements in mental health.
+Whether these are achieved or not, participants will help us understand if supplementary lithium can benefit people with mood and brain-related conditions.

-For each of the five visits, people will receive £24 as a token of appreciation and participation in the study, and some travel expenses.
+For each of the five visits, people will receive £24 as a token of appreciation for their participation in the study, as well as some travel expenses.

 Impact

-• Be taking medication for depression, stably, for at least six weeks.
+- taking medication for depression, at the same dose for at least six weeks

-• Be willing to try a commercially available lithium supplement.
+- willing to try a commercially available lithium supplement

 Principal Investigator